-Istanbul is the most populous city in the country of Turkey and is also a famous tourist destination that attracts thousands of tourists on a daily basis.
+Are you wondering what are the best things to do in Istanbul?
+Istanbul is the most populous city in Turkey and a famous tourist destination that attracts thousands of tourists on a daily basis.
 It is a blend of modern beauty and ancient artistry that works so well in presenting a captivating selling point that is unique to Istanbul.

 Joining Asia from one side and Europe on the other via the Bosphorus Strait, it is not surprising to know that Istanbul found a way to merge what’s good from these two continents.
 Hire a guide and get a good introduction to the city from its most iconic tourist sites.